Volume Two

 "Excuse me."

-She was hugged the moment she entered the room.
+She was tackled into a hug the moment she entered the room.

-When she looked to see who it was while holding back her agitation through force of will, she saw a blue-haired human girl.
+Forcibly tamping down her surprise, she looked down to see who it was and found a blue-haired human girl.

 The girl's name was Sophia.

-Ilya first met her at the altar of sacrifice.
+Ilya had first met her at the altar of sacrifice.

-What she wore was the [Shrine Maiden's Torment] that Ilya had had worn back then.
-As her name suggested, she was a priestess chosen as a sacrifice to the evil god.
+Back then she had been wearing the [Shrine Maiden's Torment] that Ilya now wore, and as the name suggested, she was a priestess who had been chosen as a sacrifice to the evil god.

 "It's been a while, Sophia."

 "Long time no see!
-I've been assigned as the new church's parishioner!"
+I've been assigned as a parishioner of the new church!"

-Her cheeks reddened as she spoke, taking a step back to show the clothes she was wearing.
+Her cheeks reddened as she spoke, and she stepped back to show off the clothes she had on.

 "Sophia, don't be rude in front of the Branch Manager."